Res2Net/Res2Net-PretrainedModels/README.md

 Our paper is accepted by **IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)**.
 ## Update
-2020.2.3: A series of pretrained models with more than 2% improvement on ImageNet top1 acc. compared with current version of Res2Net are going to be released within the next few weeks!
+2020.2.21: Pretrained models of Res2Net_v1b with more than 2% improvement on ImageNet top1 acc. compared with original version of Res2Net are released!
+Res2Net_v1b achieves much better performance when transfer to other tasks such as object detection and semantic segmentation.
 ## Introduction
 We propose a novel building block for CNNs, namely Res2Net, by constructing hierarchical residual-like connections within one single residual block.
 The Res2Net represents multi-scale features at a granular level and increases the range